Auccuatt/AnCasino/README.md

 # AnCasino

+## NOTE: If you have a JDK version of 14 and below, you need to download version 1.1.1 (see other releases).

 AnCasino, Compatible with MC Ver.
 1.16.5 after nearly 8 years out of development.

 The original owner has abandoned this project so I've gone to the liberty of taking it over as it's under the GNU General Public License version 3.